 423. Simonton, D. K. (2012i).
 Foresight, insight, oversight, and hindsight in scientific discovery: How sighted were Galileo’s telescopic sightings?
 Psychology of Aesthetics, Creativity, and the Arts, 6, 243-254.

 p.
 245, Footnote 4: It should be noted that this sightedness metric provides a necessary but not sufficient measure.
 A necessary and sufficient measure requires the addition of a third parameter that gauges the extent to which the utility is already known (see Simonton, 2012b, 2012q, 2013h).
 As a result, the given metric overestimates set sightedness.
 One fascinating implication of this three-parameter measure is that a creative idea can indeed emerge in a set where S = 0, contrary to the “paradox” mentioned in the article.
 At the same time, a set where S = 1 cannot possibly contain a creative idea.

 p.
 248, 2nd full paragraph, 3rd sentence: “Lodovico” should be “Ludovico” as in Footnote 6.

 pp. 249, 252: On January 12, 2013, Owen Gingerich informed me that the movement of Neptune relative to the fixed stars would have been virtually impossible to notice under the circumstances.
-Hence, the oversight is mine rather than Galileo’s.
+Hence, the oversight may be in one of my sources, which claimed otherwise.

 p.
 99, column 2, 1st paragraph, line 10: “as surprise approaches zero” should read “surprise approaches zero” (i.e., delete “as”).